Skip to main content

 Background

-NASA's Commercial Satellite Data Acquisition (CSDA) program provides United States (U.S.) Government access to the German Aerospace Center (DLR) Earth Sensing Imaging Spectroradiometer (DESIS), a hyperspectral remote sensor spanning 400-1000 nm and imaging from onboard the International Space Station (ISS).
+NASA's Commercial Satellite Data Acquisition (CSDA) program provides United States (U.S.) Government access to German Aerospace Agency (DLR) Earth Imaging Spectroradiometer (DESIS), a hyperspectral remote sensor spanning 400-1000 nm and imaging from aboard the International Space Station (ISS), data based on recommendations from the Satellite Needs Working Group (SNWG).
 The unique orbit and highly detailed surface reflectance spectrum offers opportunities to test and develop new algorithms focused on land surface vegetation and water quality.

 Societal Impact